Nolo's Essential Guide to Divorce

 Property, Custody, and Support

-Every divorcing couple must consider how property and debts will be divided, and whether one spouse will pay spousal support to the other.
-If you have kids, you’ll also need to make decisions about child custody, visitation, and support.
+Every divorcing couple must consider how to distribute property and debts, and whether one spouse will pay spousal support to the other.
+If you have kids, you’ll also need to make decisions about parenting time and support.
 You and your spouse will either need to work out these three big issues or turn them over to a judge to decide.

 Divvying Up Property